BlaireLeone/bulma-clean-theme/_posts/2021-12-05-why-i-created-this-blog.md

 Not only did this small, seemingly insignificant, decision touch so many people, in mining and transporting the materials, whole ecosystems were affected.

 I realize that this could be perceived as me soliloquizing to never buy anything, ever, in case it leaves a mark.
 But that's not what I mean.
 Instead, I hope for a consumption reckoning.
 For individuals to be more mindful and intentional when buying, or more broadly, when following habits.
-This relies on making conscious choices that ask what timeline do I create with this decision?
+This relies on making conscious choices that asks "what timeline have I created with this decision?" - a metaverse question, but one that has many follow-ups like "what could it look like if I tried something else?"